 I'm probably a bit rare in that I rather enjoyed trying to keep up on the responsive images thing.
 It's an interesting problem that bred lots of interesting solutions.
 The whole thing is starting to wrap up now though, now that the official solutions are:

-Browser support for the picture specification is landing and as Marcos Cáceres said, it is time to “go forth and <picture> all the things!”
+Browser support for the picture specification is landing and as Marcos Cáceres said, it is time to “go forth and

 Service Workers: Dynamic Responsive Images using WebP Images | Dean Hume